Training

-When the Visual Basic compiler encounters a call to a procedure that is defined in several overloaded versions, the compiler must decide which of the overloads to call.
-It does this by performing the following steps:
+The Visual Basic compiler must decide which overload to call when a procedure is defined in several overloaded versions.
+It decides by performing the following steps:

 The following example illustrates this overload resolution process.